skip to main content

 PackagePriceSpeedData capOrder online

-When signing up for Viasat, you only have one option, though the plan does vary slightly in price and pretty significantly in speed depending where in the US you’re located.
+When signing up for Viasat, you have four options, though the plans do vary slightly in price and pretty significantly in speed depending where in the US you’re located.

 Not sure how much speed you need?